On the Existence of Simpler Machine Learning Models: Rashomon Set Definitions and Notation

-The true anchored Rashomon set, as it turns out, can be a (practically unmeasurable) certificate of the existence of a simpler model.
-Since we can never actually explore the anchored Rashomon set, we would never know whether it will be (or has been) useful for a particular problem.
-We explain this in the next section, and then spend most of our effort considering \textit{empirical} Rashomon sets, which are easier to work with in practice.
-In the next section, we discuss the simplicity and generalization properties of models that are in the Rashomon set.
+A large true Rashomon set, as it turns out, can be a certificate of the existence of a simpler model.
+Though, since we can never actually explore the true Rashomon set, we would never know whether it will be (or has been) useful for a particular problem.
+We explain this in Section \ref{section:generalization}, and spend most of our effort considering \textit{empirical} Rashomon sets, which are easier to work with in practice.

+When the hypothesis space has a parameterized representation (denote $\F_{\Omega}$), we assume that we can parameterize each model $f \in \F_{\Omega}$ with a unique parameter vector $\omega \in \Omega$ of finite length and denote $f(z)= f_{\omega}(z)$.
+In the next section, we discuss properties of the Rashomon ratio as a complexity measure.